Pilates is a versatile and effective form of exercise.

 Who can do Pilates?

 Almost everyone!
-Our clients are men and women who range in age from teenagers to seniors and who vary widely in their health and fitness levels.
+Our clients are people who range in age from teenagers to seniors and who vary widely in their health and fitness levels.
 Pilates can be modified easily for just about anyone.

 Can I learn and do Pilates on my own?